 In most instances, doctors will measure IgA, IgG, and IgM together.
-This enables doctors to study the immune function relative to infection and autoimmune diseases.
+This enables doctors to study the immune function relative to infection and autoimmune conditions.

-Additionally, the importance of immunoglobulins is key to understanding why bovine colostrum supplementation is critical to human health especially for those who were never breastfed as an infant.
-Immunoglobulins and other active immune-modulating components in bovine colostrum have been shown to help reduce the risk of autoimmune, infectious, and idiopathic (unknown cause) diseases, including:
+Additionally, the importance of immunoglobulins is key to understanding why bovine colostrum supplementation may be critical to human health.
+Immunoglobulins and other active immune components in bovine colostrum have been shown to help reduce the risk of autoimmune, infectious, and idiopathic (unknown cause) conditions, including:

 - Chicken pox

 Raw, fresh bovine colostrum contains several different types of immunoglobulins:

 - IgA: is an antibody with potent, broad-based antiviral and antibacterial abilities by which it helps prevent infection.

 - IgG: Used to address immune system problems and infections.
 Bovine colostrum contains more IgG than any other immunoglobulin.

 - IgM: Found in the blood and lymph fluid, IgM antibodies are the first type of antibodies to form in response to an infection.